PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: Experiments

 \subsection{Baselines}

 We compare PerforatedCNNs with the baseline methods of decreasing the computational cost of CNNs by exploiting the spatial redundancy.
 Unlike perforation, these methods decrease the size of the activations (intermediate outputs) of the CNN.
 For a network with fully-connected (FC) layers, this would change the number of CNN parameters in the first FC layer, effectively modifying the architecture.
-To avoid this, we use NIN network for CIFAR-10 dataset, which replaces FC layers with global average pooling (mean-pooling over all spatial positions in the last layer).
-Additionally, this network is fairly small, which allows to retrain quickly.
+To avoid this, we use CIFAR-10 NIN network, which replaces FC layers with global average pooling (mean-pooling over all spatial positions in the last layer).

 We consider the following baseline methods. \textbf{Resize}.
 The input image is downscaled with the aspect ratio preserved. \textbf{Stride}.
-The strides of the convolutional layers are increased, meaning that the convolutions are evaluated on a regular grid.
-The missing values are simply omitted from the output, decreasing the output size.
-For example, for stride value 2, every second output value in both horizontal and vertical direction is omitted, making the output four times smaller. \textbf{Fractional stride}.
-Stride of the convolutional layer can only take integer values, which might not be flexible enough.
-Motivated by fractional max-pooling \citet{Graham14a} and grid perforation mask, we introduce a modification of strides which evaluates convolutions on a non-regular grid (with varying step size), providing a more fine-grained control over the output size and speedup.
+The strides of the convolutional layers are increased, making the activations spatially smaller. \textbf{Fractional stride}.
+Motivated by fractional max-pooling \cite{Graham14a}, we introduce a more flexible modification of strides which evaluates convolutions on a non-regular grid (with a varying step size), providing a more fine-grained control over the activations size and speedup.
 We use grid perforation mask generation scheme to choose the output positions to evaluate.

 We compare these strategies to perforation of all the layers with the two types of masks which performed best in the previous section: \textbf{grid} and \textbf{impact}.
-Note that ``grid'' is in fact equivalent to fractional strides, but with missing values being interpolated.
+Note that ``grid'' is, in fact, equivalent to fractional strides, but with missing values being interpolated.